aarboleda1/Elements-Of-Programming-Interviews/notes.md

 # Graphs
 - It's natural to use a graph when the problem involves spatially connected objects e.g. roads/segments between cities
-- More generally, consider using a graph when you need to analyze any binary relationship between 2 objects, such as interlinked webpages, followers in a social graph, etc. In such cases, quite often the problem can be reduced to a well-known graph problem
+- More generally, consider using a graph when you need to analyze anyw binary relationship between 2 objects, such as interlinked webpages, followers in a social graph, etc. In such cases, quite often the problem can be reduced to a well-known graph problem